csivitu/Template/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-You are requested to follow this [contribution guideline] while contributing to the project :smile:.
+You are requested to follow the contribution guidelines specified in [CONTRIBUTING.md](./CONTRIBUTING.md) while contributing to the project :smile:.

 <!-- LICENSE -->
 ## License